DanielYago/UNVARTOP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

 This is the code for the paper: D. Yago, J. Cante, O. Lloberas-Valls, and J. Oliver.
-Topology Optimization using the UNsmooth VARiational Topology OPtimization (UnVarTop) method: an educational implementation in Matlab. *Structural and Multidisciplinary Optimization*, 2020. [[link]()] <!-- add link -->
+Topology Optimization using the UNsmooth VARiational Topology OPtimization (UNVARTOP) method: an educational implementation in Matlab. *Structural and Multidisciplinary Optimization*, 2020. [[10.1007/s00158-020-02722-0](https://doi.org/10.1007/s00158-020-02722-0)]

 The *unsmooth variational topology optimization* (UNVARTOP) approach is substantiated in a *bi-material setting*, via the *ersatz material* approach, defined by means of the *characteristic function*.
 Furthermore, sharp boundaries are obtained thanks to the use of a *discrimination function*, from which the *characteristic function* is computed.